statpascal/emul99/readme.txt

   assumed that the settings remain unchanged during the sampling interval.
   Changes occuring during that interval should be recorded with a CPU timestamp and handled when generating output.
+- An infinite recursion of "X" operations crashes the simulator with a stack overflow.
 - The recent "Copper Demo" does not work well at all.